dream2space/dream2space-payload_manager/README.md

 # Payload Manager

-This repo contains code for the Payload Manager for educational Cubesats.
+This repo contains code for the Payload Manager for the Dreams2space cubesat.